Last Updated on: by

 - Here they register a series of signals resulting from concentration changes and rates of elution on the recorder as a plot of time versus the composition of carrier gas stream.

-- The appearance time, height, width and area of these peaks can be measured to yield quantitative data.
+- The appearance time, height, width, and area of these peaks can be measured to yield quantitative data.

-Instrumentation of Gas Chromatography
+Parts of Gas chromatography

 Gas chromatography is mainly composed of the following parts:

-- Carrier gas in a high pressure cylinder with attendant pressure regulators and flow meters
+- Carrier gas in a high-pressure cylinder with attendant pressure regulators and flow meters

 - Helium, N2, H, Argon are used as carrier gases.

-- Carrier gas from the tank passes through a toggle valve, a flow meter, (1-1000 ml / min), capillary restrictors, and a pressure gauge (1-4 atm).
+- Carrier gas from the tank passes through a toggle valve, a flow meter, (1-1000 ml/min), capillary restrictors, and a pressure gauge (1-4 atm).

 - Flow rate is adjusted by means of a needle valve mounted on the base of the flow meter and controlled by capillary restrictors.

-- The operating efficiency of the gas chromatograph is directly dependant on the maintenance of a constant gas flow.
+- The operating efficiency of the gas chromatograph is directly dependant on the maintenance of constant gas flow.

 - Sample injection system

-- Gaseous samples are injected by a gas tight syringe or through a by-pass loop and valves.
+- Gaseous samples are injected by a gas-tight syringe or through a by-pass loop and valves.